apexcodings/earthinversion.github.io/_posts/2020-07-08-automatically-plotting-seismic-section-python.md

 classes:
   - wide
 ---
 A seismic record section displays numerous seismic records in a single figure.
+The ray paths of the seismic waves are curved due to increasing velocity with depth.
+Hence, the longer the distance to the station from the event, the deeper the ray goes.

 Download the complete script:
 <a href="https://github.com/earthinversion/automated_seismic_record_section.git" download="Codes">